leonard-voss/nocpp/README.md

 ## :warning: System Requirements

 Please make sure you use Python version 3.10 or higher.

-This application requires a modified version of the ocpp and the websockets libraries.
-Both extensions are included in this repository.
+NOCPP only works with the websockets library in the specific version 12.0.

 ## :white_check_mark: Getting Started

+At this point I would like to emphasize once again that this software is only a prototype as a proof of concept.
+It cannot therefore be ruled out that it may contain errors.

 To execute the application, run Main.py.
-You can use the following console arguments:
+For automation, the following console arguments can be passed to the script for execution.
 <ul>
   <li>skip-websocket-config (Skips the manual WebSocket setup and uses default values.
 This argument blocks the set arguments.)</li>
   <li>set-ip-address=[ipv4-address] (Set a specific IPv4 Address, uses default if the specified address is invalid.)</li>